CA-APM/ca-apm-acc-api-scripts/python-library-and-examples/README.md

 code and complexity required by the consumer, which is best shown by looking at an example.

+This examples contained herein were tested using python 2.7.6 on Linux.

 ### Example - list registered agents

 Here is a script to list the agents registered with the ACC Config Server in